Planning & Development

 File: OPA 24-4 W1

-The applicant is proposing to change the Port Credit Local Area Plan Special Site policies to allow for a maximum building height of 35 storeys, an additional 898 dwelling units and to remove the requirement for second storey commercial space within the waterfront parcel.
+The applicant is proposing to change the Port Credit Local Area Plan Special Site policies to allow for a maximum building height of 35 storeys, an additional 898 dwelling units and to add residential as a permitted use within the second floor of the buildings proposed for the waterfront parcel.

 Meeting Details: